TChukwuleta/zapier/README.md

 ## How does it work technically?
 - Every trigger registers its own webhook in the store it is for.
-There are no global webhooks in BTCPay Server, only ones per store.
+BTCPay Server does not support global webhooks; each is unique to a specific store.
 - The webhook only handles the single event it is created for.
-- When you enable the Zap, the webhook is automatically created in BTCPay Server and when you disable, the webhook is deleted.
+- When you enable the Zap, the webhook is automatically created in BTCPay Server.
+Disabling the Zap will delete the webhook.
 - Each webhook uses its own secret, randomly generated by BTCPay Server.
 - The webhook's request signature `BTCPay-Sig` is used to verify the identity of the sender.

-## Troubleshooting
+## Troubleshooting Common Issues

 ### I got a 403 Forbidden error, what happened?
-You are most likely using an API key that does not have the required permissions.
+If you encointer a 403 forbidden error, it's likely due to insufficient API key permissions.
 If you are using any of the triggers in Zapier, always make sure you have the `btcpay.store.webhooks.canmodifywebhooks` permission.

 ### I deleted the webhook from my BTCPay Server store by mistake.
 No worries.
 Just turn your Zap off and on again and the webhook will automatically be recreated in BTCPay Server.

 ## Source Code, Issues and Feature Requests
-The Zapier integration source code is available on GitHub at the [BTCPay Server Zapier repository](https://github.com/btcpayserver/zapier).
+The Zapier integration source code is available on [GitHub](https://github.com/btcpayserver/zapier).
-You can also log issues here and ask for missing features.
+You can use the repository to log issues, request new features, or explore the codebase.
-Issues can also be reported through Zapier as you encounter them.
+Additionally, you can report issues directly through Zapier as you encounter them.

 ## Credits and Support
 The BTCPay Server Zapier integration was developed by [Storefront.be](https://www.storefront.be/en/) in their ongoing effort to support this community.

 If you are looking to hire professional support or could use a developer for a custom integration, feel free to reach out at [Storefront.be](https://www.storefront.be/en/).

-This repository contains the Zapier integration for BTCPay Server.
-The Zapier integration allows you to use triggers from BTCPay Server (like when a new invoice was created, paid or expired) to trigger actions in other systems, like send an email, post a chat message, etc.
+This repository contains the Zapier integration for BTCPay Server enabling you to automate actions like sending emails or posting chat messages based on triggers from BTCPay Server events (e.g new invoice creation, paid or expiration).